alexch/codelikethis/public/lessons/learn_to_code/arrays.md

 * `|fruit|` means "put the current item into a variable named `fruit`"
 * `puts fruit` means "print out the value of this variable"
 * `end` means "we're done with the loop now" :-)

+# Lab: reverse fruit

+Given this array:

+    fruits = ["apple", "banana", "cherry"]

+write a program that prints:

+    yrrehc
+    ananab
+    elppa

+# Setting items in an array

+The `[]` operator works for assignment as well.

+    fruits[0] = "Apricot"
+    fruits[1] = "Blueberry"

+    puts fruits.first

+# TODO: more array labs